PoglyApp/.github/profile/README.md

 Pogly *Standalone* is the open-source, self-hosted version of Pogly.
 We provide the code, instructions, some technical support in our Discord- but the rest is up to you.

 Pogly *Cloud* is a managed offering of Pogly, where we handle the hosting, and scaling of your Pogly Standalone instance.

-Cloud will be available in two flavors: a free version with a feature parity to Pogly Standalone*, and a subscription-based premium version.
-The premium version, in addition to having unlimited storage space, will also come with other premium features not found in Pogly Standalone, such as: advanced editor permissions, streamer-safe AI image recognition, advanced image editing features, viewer/chat integration via Pogly bot and chat commands, etc. Subject to change.

-\* The free tier of Pogly Cloud will maintain feature parity with Pogly Standalone except for storage.
-This hasn't been fully decided and is subject to change.
+No decisions on how monetization of cloud have been made, or if there will be any extra features not found in standalone.

 ## More Information